dineshkummarc/phpmyBirthday1/README.md

 1. Import bdaydb.sql file to mysql
 2. Change mysql username and password in config.php
-3. Run under localhost ( used lamp with phpmyadmin)
+3. Run under localhost ( used LAMP with phpmyadmin)

 ## Functions